Angle Grinder Sparks Inside Motor Troubleshooting: Causes, Fixes & Safety Checks

 Worn Carbon Brushes Poor contact with the commutator

-Damaged/Dirty Commutator Disrupted electrical flow
+Damaged or Dirty Commutator Disrupted electrical flow

-Loose Brush Caps Insufficient pressure causing sparking
+Loose Brush Caps Weak brush pressure and poor contact

 How to Inspect and Maintain Your Angle Grinder